About WriteFest 2021, an academic writing month that has run for the last three years.

 - Book onto a workshop or writing session - have a look at our list to see what is running.

 - We will be regularly blogging during the festival from blogs.ed.ac.uk/iad4researchers where we will share some experiences, promote events and courses and reflect on academic writing.
-It will feature a range of voices from the researcher community in The University of Edinburgh and beyond.
-Please do go and have a look.

 - Also use the Academic Writing Month hashtag #AcriWriMo to get some inspiration from Academic Writing month overall.